ska-telescope/ska-ser-ansible-collections/ansible_collections/ska_collections/ceph/README.md

 # SKA Ceph Ansible Collection

 This collection includes a variety of Ansible roles to help automate the installation and configuration of [Ceph](https://docs.ceph.com/en/quincy/) - open-source software-defined storage platform.
-This collection is currently maintained by [SKAO](https://www.skao.int/) and its a wrapper of [Cephadm Collection](https://github.com/stackhpc/ansible-collection-cephadm) by [StackHPC](https://www.stackhpc.com/).
+This collection is currently maintained by [SKAO](https://www.skao.int/) and it's a wrapper of [Cephadm Collection](https://github.com/stackhpc/ansible-collection-cephadm) by [StackHPC](https://www.stackhpc.com/).

 ## Ansible